nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ## Changes
-   -March 14, 2026 : Cosmetic changes to UI; the plots were not always properly redrawn.
+   - March 18, 2026 : Cosmetic changes to UI; the plots were not always properly redrawn.
 Release 5.1.84.
 If the UI is working fine in the 5.1.83 version, keep that one.
-In this new version the 3D plots are not shown anymore.
    - July 26, 2025 : Minor cosmetics in window size to fit with common screens.
 Release 5.1.83.2.
    - July 1, 2025 : Minor cosmetics in DRT_search graphics.
 Release 5.1.83.1.
    - June 22, 2025 : A new UI with scalable graphics.
 Release 5.1.83.